Managing illnesses and outbreaks in child care

 How to use the Illness Tracking form

-- Use 1 illness tracking form monthly for each classroom.
+- Use one illness tracking form per classroom each month.

-- Use the form to record any symptoms of illness and any absences due to illness.
+- Record symptoms of illness and any absences due to illness.

 - If the child is absent or has been sent home, record the date when the child returns to the centre.

-Under the Health Protection and Promotion Act, child care centre operators are to report to the local Medical Officer of Health any person who may be infected with a communicable disease.
+Under the Health Protection and Promotion Act, child care centre providers are required to report to the local Medical Officer of Health any person who may be infected with a communicable disease.

 Review the list of reportable diseases to help you decide when to report to Peel Public Health as certain diseases, confirmed by a doctor, require an immediate response by public health to prevent further spread.